wheeler/spinbox-chrome/README.md

 - On playlist show a "move to have" playlist button
 - Hide tracks already liked or already in playlists
 - Have a side bar that shows what you have skipped this session (does it require an additional storage?)
+- handle playlists that appear on the feed
+- ability to auto-hide long tracks (sets)
+- known issue(ish): when you hide a track, then play the track above it, it will play the hidden track next.
+It's a bit confusing, but easy to click on the track you want to play.

 ## Spikes to understand the code: